Engineering is a discipline. We practice it as one.

 Systems before software

 Every engagement begins with the organization — not the code.
 We map processes, dependencies and operational requirements before we define a single system component.
-Software that does not reflect how an organization actually works creates the very fragmentation it was supposed to solve.
+Software that does not reflect how an organization actually works creates the very friction it was supposed to solve.

 Architecture before code